MAD9137/f2024/docs/modules/week5/customize-table.md

 This means you use the array's count to define the number of rows in the tableView when you override the tableView(tableView, numberOfRowsInSection).
 As you learned in the previous lesson, this function is called to set the number of tableViewCell objects, and you want to set this equal to the number of elements in your array.

-The tableView(tableView, cellForRowAtIndexPath) function has a parameter passed in called indexPath that tells this function which row of the table the cell is being created for.
+The `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell` function has a parameter passed in called indexPath that tells this function which row of the table the cell is being created for.
 Calling the indexPath.row gives you an integer value that is a 0-based index referring to what cell is being created at that time.
 This can be used to access the array element you need for the current table cell you are on.

 The image below shows a modified tableViewController file from the previous lesson.
 Added to the class was an array of strings called namesArray with a bunch of test names in it.
 This is an example of the data model that will be used to populate the tableViewCells with custom data.